zowe/docs-site/docs/user-guide/install-nodejs-zos.md

 # Installing Node.js on z/OS

-Before you install Zowe, you must install IBM SDK for Node.js on the same z/OS server that hosts the Zowe Application Server.
+Before you install Zowe&trade;, you must install IBM SDK for Node.js on the same z/OS server that hosts the Zowe Application Server.

 ## How to obtain IBM SDK for Node.js - z/OS